Joi/joi.github.io/_posts/2020-09-05-BBQ-Whole-Chicken.md

 >Note: This recipe calls for a large chicken.
 Do not try it with a smaller chicken, as it will dry out too much while cooking.

 I'm not sure why it would get dry with this reverse sear-like thing.
 Maybe the temperature was hot, but even at 400+ºF, it would be similar to the oven roasted spatchcocked chicken we always make.
 I ordered the [Giannone chicken](http://giannonepoultry.com/en/) from [Savenor's](https://www.savenorsmarket.com/) so the largest was 3 1/2 lb, too small by Kenji's standards.
 I decided to give it a try anyway.
+[I posted the question on the website.
+(I'm jonkichi)](https://www.seriouseats.com/recipes/2012/08/the-best-barbecue-chicken-recipe.html#comment-anchor-43758)

 ![Binchotan](/images/binchotan.jpeg)